 Ensure that all subcommittee members submit original receipts for area expenses and/or reimbursements to the ASC or subcommittee treasurer at the monthly committee meeting.
 Keep a copy for yourself.

 With the assistance of the subcommittee Treasurer, determine whether a budget is necessary.
 If so, identify that budget amount and submit it by the November and May ASC.
-Budget should be submitted on a semi annual basis (twice a Year).
+Budget should be submitted on a semi-annual basis (twice a Year).

-Request for monthly expenses, a Budget Request Form must be submitted at the Administrative Committee meeting Prior to the ASC meeting.
+Request for monthly expenses, a Budget Request Form must be submitted at the Administrative Committee meeting prior to the ASC meeting.
 The Secretary should have copies of this form.

 Provide each newly elected/appointed subcommittee chair and/or committee member with a copy of their responsibilities and duties.